temporalio/edu-errstrat-java-code/exercises/non-retryable-error-types/README.md

 contacted and false is returned and the `status` of the `OrderConfirmation` will be updated to reflect this.

-1. Open `PizzaActivities.java`.
-2. Uncomment the line `boolean notifyDeliveryDriver(OrderConfirmation order);`
-3. Save and close the file.
-4. Open `PizzaActivitiesImpl.java`
+1. Open `PizzaActivitiesImpl.java`
-5. Locate the `notifyDeliveryDriver` method and uncomment it.
+2. Locate the `notifyDeliveryDriver` method.
-6. Within the loop, after the success condition add a heartbeat, providing the iteration number as the details.
+3. Within the loop, after the success condition add a heartbeat, providing the iteration number as the details.
    ```java
       Activity.getExecutionContext().heartbeat("Heartbeat: " + x);
    ```
-7. Save and close the file.
+4. Save and close the file.
+5. Open `PizzaWorkflowImpl.java`
+6. Locate the call to the `notifyDeliveryDriver` Activity and following code and uncomment it.
+7. Save the file.

 ## Part D: Add a Heartbeat Timeout